 - Availability of full-service repairers - in Canada, the boating season is short and many repair shops reach capacity to fix boats during the boating season.
 In addition, Covid-19 has created various supply chain issues.

-- Pollution - boating accidents or incidents can cause major environmental damage. [link to second blog all about environmental rules]
+- Pollution - boating accidents or incidents can cause major and costly environmental damage.

 - All provinces and territories in Canada have pollution control regulations and boat owners must abide by the environmental rules.
 Trying to circumvent this can lead to large cleanup bills that the owner will be liable for.
 Fuel, oil, anti-freeze, detergents and hull paint are all marine pollutants.